Ebrahemsamer2/hire_me/README.md

 # Hire Me
 #### Video Demo:  ''
 #### Description: Searching for a job?
-Hire Me helps you to find your job and it will help you interacting with employers around the wordld.
+Hire Me helps you to find your job and it will help you interacting with employers around the world.

 Hire Me is an online website helps employees to find jobs and help employers to find talents.